freeverseio/LAOS-roadmap/README.md

 - stable release of LAOS evolution node
 - stable release of ERC721 node
 - stable release of the bridge

+### Deliverable 4:
+This deliverable will focus on the generation of proofs of existence for the metadata of the assets evolved in evoChains.
+Anyone with access to evoChain data will be able to generate such proofs and verify them on-chain in the ownership chain.

+- [evoChain] generate proof of existence of assets metadata
+- [ownChain] verify proof of existence of assets metadata

 ---